zakilay2/zakilay2/README.md

 - 🔭 Interested in building websites and mobile apps
 - 🌱 Currently learning the Basics of Front End Development
-- 📖 Studying towards Github Foundations exam
+- 🌐 Developer Program Member

 ## Tech Stack